 Unlimited refills.
 Yes, you read it correctly.
 Once seated, a piece of a banana leaf will be placed in front of you.
 Rice will then be provided and there will also be 2 to 3 types of vegetables served.
 'Papadam' and 'rasam' (sour soup) are the next must-have side dishes.
 Lastly, you will be given a choice of curries to pick, ranging from fish head curry, chicken curry and dhal .
 If you are unable to make up your mind, just have them all together!
 The best way to enjoy banana leaf rice is to flood the rice with the curry of your choice.
 Pour large spoonfuls of curry onto the rice to allow it to soak up the flavours.

 All the dishes that are initially provided can be requested to be refilled.
 However, should you need more variety, you may place an order at an additional price.

 Types of dishes in banana leaf rice

 The dishes available in a basic "plate" of banana leaf rice may differ from restaurant to restaurant.
 Here is an example of dishes which you will definitely get besides rice:

 - Papadam - Spiced cracker which is either made from black gram bean flour, rice flour, or lentil flour.

 - Cucumber raita - Chopped cucumber in yogurt

 - Potato curry

-- Rasam - Sour soup with a selection of spices and tomatoes
+- Rasam - Sour soup cooked with a selection of spices and tomatoes

-For additional dishes, choose from a larger selection of dishes such as fried fish or chicken, seafood curry, tofu and more.
+For add-ons, choose from a large selection of dishes such as fried fish or chicken, seafood, tofu and more.